-Addressing the issue of time wasting (Laws 56 and 63)
+Addressing the issue of time wasting (Laws 56 and 63.5)

-The Law now provides for action to be taken if a player fails to play with reasonable despatch or plays more slowly towards the end of a game.
+These laws now provide for action to be taken if a player fails to play with reasonable despatch or plays more slowly towards the end of a game.

-The overriding Law (Law 63) provides specific options for action by a referee when a player or players have appealed to a referee who has then become satisfied that time wasting is occurring and has warned the players.
-The first option is to add extra time (a minimum of 10 minutes) to the time remaining when time wasting occurs towards the end of a game.
-This option is intended to deal specifically with a player who is ahead on points and deliberately plays more slowly towards the end of a game to reduce the opponent's chances of catching up.
+The overriding law (Law 63) provides specific options for action by a referee when a player or players have appealed to a referee who has then become satisfied that time wasting is occurring and has warned the players.
+The first option is to add extra time (a minimum of 10 minutes) to the time remaining.
+This option, which should be used only when a game is getting close to its time limit, is intended to deal specifically with a player who is ahead on points and deliberately plays more slowly towards the end of a game to reduce the opponent's chances of catching up.
 It is not intended to deal with habitually slow players by just allowing their games to take longer!
 The second option, described below, is better suited to dealing with unacceptably slow play.

 As a second option, the referee may impose a cumulative time limit on each turn, at least until further notice.
 The cumulative time limit for a turn is initially 5 minutes, beginning at the start of the turn, with 3 minutes added for each point scored during the turn.
 Should the turn exceed the cumulative time at any point, the striker is then required to end the turn by playing not more than 8 additional strokes, which may include scoring hoop or peg points, within a three minute period.
 The manager of a tournament or event has the authority to vary these times and should the manager do so, the revised time limits will apply to all games in the tournament or event on which a cumulative time limit is imposed.

 The referee is also entitled to adopt other (unspecified) measures at the referee's discretion.